Inc44/dotfiles/COMMAND.md

 - `--rm`: Automatically remove the container when it exits, cleaning up any resources used
 - `-it`: Run the container in interactive mode with a tty, allowing you to interact with the container via the command line
 - `--shm-size=12gb`: Set the shared memory size available to the container to 12 GB
+- `--ipc=host`: Shares the host's IPC namespace, allowing processes inside the container to communicate more efficiently with the host

 ---